damianooldoni/gam_concept_paper/README.md

-# gam_concept_paper
+# Rationale

-Workflow to create GAM plots for the B-Cubed conceptual paper
+Workflow to create GAM plots to include in the B-Cubed paper: "Creating the vision of rapid, repeatable, reactive data workflows for policy on biodiversity".